Back

 2. Encourage Openness in Your Workspace

-Opening up communication takes commitment and intentional effort but the results are worth it.
+Opening up communication takes commitment and intentional effort, but the results are worth it.
 Here’s what you can do to encourage open communication:

 • Ask your employees for input.